wellcometrust/reach/README.md

 ## Development

-Development generally runs from within docker.
-To run a scraper using the code in your local repo:
+To bring up the development environment using docker:

 1. Start a clean postgres DB:
    ```